Anchorsify/Anchorsify.github.io/_summons/Snake.md

 Hydras have a Damage Reduction of 40.

 **Huge**
-Hydras cannot dodge area-of-effect attacks; instead, they automatically block them as a Speed 0 defense.
-Hydras cannot hide (via stealth) due to being enormous.
-They cannot be knocked airborne, and any knockback effects have their efficacy reduced by half.
+Hydras cannot dodge Area of Effect attacks; instead, they block them automatically as a Speed 0 defense.
+They can not enter any level of Stealth, nor Hide.
+They are too heavy to be knocked airborne, knocked back, or knocked prone, and ignore any jutsu or effects that work by binding or physically restraining them.
+Damage from all Small weapons (including Multi-throws) deals half its normal damage, calculated before any potential Partial Success.

+Their physical damage bonus is doubled against anyone who is not Huge or Titanic in size, and they do not take penalties for being in a grapple with anyone who is not Huge or Titanic in size;  anyone who is not at least Large (meaning all humans except those with the Large unique, or Akimichi in Baika X = 6+) cannot grapple them due to their size, and gaining control of a grapple the creature initiated merely has the grapple end, rather than allowing them to take control of it.

+Attempting to parry an attack from this creature requires a Strength of 100 or more, or an unarmed physical damage bonus of 10 or greater.

 **Snake**
 Because they are snakes, hydras cannot be knocked prone.
 Any immobilization penalties are reduced by 5, and any reductions in movement speed from other sources are halved.